-I'm the very proud mom of a daughter who's a freshman studying engineering at a wonderful and exciting university.
+I'm the very proud mom of a daughter who's a sophomore studying engineering at a wonderful and exciting university.
 She's close enough for us to visit - and far enough for her to cherish her independence and spread her wings.
 So I'm now facing the proverbial empty nest.
-This should mean more time to do the things I love to do - and I'd love to share my time with the right man, sharing his passions as well.
+This has meant more time to do the things I love to do - and I'd love to share my time with the right man, sharing his passions as well.

 A bit about what I do: I created and run a small publishing and walking tour business (I work solo), focusing on ethnic food and culture in NYC.
 I have backgrounds in education and journalism.
 I've written several books.
 Twelve years ago I became a special education resource room teacher. and I now teach at a small school within bicycling distance of home.
 I love being paid to do work that's important and satisfying - and having long summers off.

 I love to read, cook, travel, ride my bicycle (I took many overseas bike tours before adopting my daughter), and go to movies and LOTS of theater.
 I’m a jazz fan and love almost anything having to do with NYC.
 I'm fortunate to live near one of Manhattan's most beautiful parks.

 I am a good friend to my friends.
 I love hosting dinners for them.